-The good news is that these cluster headaches are not life-threatening and treatment does seem to make the attacks shorter and less severe.
+The good news is that these cluster headaches are not life-threatening and there is current treatment (in most cases) to make the attacks shorter and less severe.
 Effective medication is available for cluster migraine symptoms.

 The bad news is that these headaches usually wake you in the middle of the night with really severe pain in, above, below or around one eye, along your temple or on one side of your head.

-Dealing with cluster migraine symptoms is as difficult as dealing with the pain phase.
+Dealing with cluster migraine symptoms leading up to the pain phase is most distressing.

 This is the time to take the medication your doctor prescribed, (e.g. Sumatriptan nasal spray or injection is a fast acting delivery system).
 The triptan family of drugs is really effective but you'll need the injectable form or nasal spray.
 Pills are a disaster.

 Read this PDF from Dr. Peter Goadsby on the Treatment of Cluster Headache (AHS), print it out and take it with you to your next physician's appointment to help find the best medication possible.